Information in this Post

 Issuing Quotes, Right First Time & OnTime

-You need a system that will help you to quote fast and smart; software that helps you put together job-winning quotes within seconds.
+For your trades business, time is money.
+The time you spend writing quotes for your customers can quickly eat into your time so you need a system that will help you to quote fast; software that helps you put together job-winning quotes within seconds.

 With ServiceM8, you can choose from pre-configured labour rates, and add in standard material costs with just a few clicks or taps.